annettedemko/concierge-service/README.md

 ---

-## 📜 License
+## ⚠️ License & Usage

-_For portfolio/demo purposes only.
-Not for commercial use._
+This project was created **exclusively for portfolio purposes**.
+It is **not licensed** for reuse, redistribution, commercial deployment, or modification.
+Any form of unauthorized use is strictly prohibited.

+Designed and developed by [Hanna Demko](https://github.com/annettedemko)